 Announce upcoming events.
 Keep students up-to-date by sharing valuable job search and workshop opportunities that are available throughout the year.
 Visit the Fairs and Events page for specific details.
 Like our Facebook page: UW-Madison SoE Career Center, follow our Instagram account, and join our LinkedIn group for other current information and event promotion.

 On-Campus Interviews, Career Fairs and Workshops.
-The Career Center hosts on-campus interviews and collaborates with all of the teacher education programs in Wisconsin to sponsor the Wisconsin Education Recruitment Fair (WERF) job fair as well as collaborates with other career offices on campus to provide access to all-campus fairs for students.
+The Career Center hosts on-campus interviews and collaborates with all of the teacher education programs in Wisconsin to sponsor the Wisconsin Education Recruitment Fair (WERF) job fair.
+The Career Center also collaborates with other career offices on campus to provide access to all-campus fairs for students.
 Visit the Fairs and Events page for information about scheduled events.
 Handshake, is the UW-Madison online student and alumni job posting site.
 Individuals can sign up for Career Center events on Handshake.
 It also serves as a employer registration site for career fairs.